ryanw-mobile/OctoMeter/README.md

 Planned enhancements are logged as [issues](https://github.com/ryanw-mobile/OctoMeter/issues).

-This project has entered the second development phase.
-The Ktor Rest API data layer is being rewritten to use GraphQL.
+This project has entered the second development phase - Ktor RestAPI calls are being migrated to GraphQL.

 [Version 1.4.0](https://github.com/ryanw-mobile/OctoMeter/tree/release/v1.4.0) is the last version it contains Ktor-RestAPI.

 I have limited development budget.
 There are known issues which are not likely to be address for the time being due to shortage of funding.